Fred Stenson (writer)

-Frederick "Fred" Stenson (born December 22, 1951) is a Canadian writer of historical fiction and nonfiction relating to the Canadian West.
+Frederick Stenson (born December 22, 1951) is a Canadian writer of historical fiction and nonfiction relating to the Canadian West.

+His 2000 novel The Trade was shortlisted for Canada's Giller Prize.
+Both The Trade and his 2003 novel Lightning won the Grant MacEwan Author's Prize for best Alberta book of the year.
+His 2008 novel The Great Karoo was nominated for the 2008 Governor General's Literary Award in Fiction and was a nominee for the 2009 Commonwealth Writers Prize for Best Book (Canada/Caribbean).

 In addition to his published work, Stenson has been a faculty member at The Banff Centre, where he has directed the Wired Writing Studio for eleven years.
 He is also a documentary film writer, with over 140 credits.
 He writes a regular wit column for Alberta Views Magazine.
-His 2000 novel The Trade was shortlisted for Canada's Giller Prize.
-Both The Trade and his 2003 novel Lightning won the Grant MacEwan Author's Prize for best Alberta book of the year.
-His 2008 novel The Great Karoo was nominated for the 2008 Governor General's Literary Award in Fiction and was a nominee for the 2009 Commonwealth Writers Prize for Best Book (Canada/Caribbean).

 Stenson was raised on a farm and cattle ranch in the Waterton region of southwest Alberta.
 He is married to the poet Pamela Banting and lives in Cochrane, Alberta.
 His son Ted is a film director, whose feature debut Events Transpiring Before, During and After a High School Basketball Game was released in 2020.